How to Convert Rows to Columns in Excel?

-There are various methods of performing the conversion of rows to columns in Excel, which are as follows:
+There are 2 different methods for converting rows to columns in Excel, which are as follows:

 This is an efficient method, as it is easy to implement and saves time as well.
 Also, if in case you want your original formatting to be copied then this method would be the ideal method for you.

 For example, if you have below data of key industry players from various regions and also it shows about their job role as shown in figure1.

 Here in example 1, the name of the players is written in the column form, but the list becomes too long and the data entered also seems to look unorganized.
 Hence, we would change the rows to columns using paste special method.

 The steps to convert rows to columns in excel using paste special method are as follows:

 - Select the entire data which needs to convert or transposed then, Copy the selected data by simply pressing ‘Ctrl + C’.